Evaluating Professionalism in College Courses

 Defining professionalism in your course

-Instead, when defining professionalism, select indicators that:
+Instead, when defining professionalism, select criteria that:

 - Are most meaningful and manageable for the specific context of the course, taking into account level, credential, and sequencing in the program.